navillion/rojo-convert/README.md

 ## What it exports

-- Folders and general instances as directories.
+- Folders and most instances as directories.
 - `ModuleScript`, `LocalScript`, and `Script` as `init.lua`, `init.client.lua`, and `init.server.lua`.
 - Modified instance properties, attributes, and tags into `init.meta.json`.
 - A Rojo project file that mounts the exported selection back to the original Studio ancestry, such as `ReplicatedStorage.Tools`.